netomx/hubiccli/README.md

 # TODO:
 Download files.
 It is not working ATM.

-Verify past token - if it works, skip all the initial process.
+Verify last token - if it works, skip all the initial process.

 # Thanks